We recently acted for a client in connection with his personal injury claim which arose as a result of a slipping accident on private property.

 Documents considered in the process of the claim included medical records, gym records, identity-related documents and previous antecedents.

 The claimant had a past criminal conviction for perverting the course of justice in an unrelated matter and the defendant sought to rely upon this as a means of attempting to show that he was not of credible character.
 The defendant pursued a heavy line of attack and threatened committal proceedings should the court find that the claimant had been fundamentally dishonest.

 Why is section 57 significant?

 There has been a flurry of fundamental dishonesty defences since the commencement of section 57 of the Criminal Justice and Courts Act 2015.
-It is common theory between claimant personal injury solicitors that defendants are using section 57 as a way and means of recovering their costs.
+It is the common theory between claimant personal injury solicitors that defendants are using section 57 as a way and means of recovering their costs.

 If a court were to find that a claimant had been fundamentally dishonest, the claim can be struck out in its entirety and the claimant ordered to pay costs.
-This means that the claimant would lose the benefit of Qualified One-Way Costs Shifting (QOCS) which would normally prevent a defendant from being able to recover their costs of successfully defending an action against them.
+This means that the claimant would lose the benefit of Qualified One-Way Costs Shifting (QOCS) which would normally prevent a defendant from being able to recover the costs of successfully defending an action against them.

 Solution and outcome

 I prepared the claimant’s case against the defendant which was heard at the County Court in Cambridge on 03 March 2021.
 The claimant was represented by Cassandra Williams of Ropewalk Chambers.

 I am pleased to report that the claimant was successful at trial and the court did not make a finding of fundamental dishonesty.
 This was a huge victory for the claimant, especially as the extent of the defendant’s conduct made him feel on trial for the accident - not the other way round.